 There seems to be little evidence that the current negotiations will produce an Executive.
 We do not know what is being discussed at these purported negotiations; the signals are profoundly depressing.
 The Secretary of State told us yesterday that they have had 150 meetings, but they could not have the one that worked it out together.

-There are hundreds of issues on which the parties could unite for the common good, and there is urgent need for actions that could benefit our whole community and would not be contentious.
-Such actions would begin to heal some of the harm done in the past two and a half years, when so much trust has been eroded in our democracy.
+There are hundreds of issues on which the parties could unite for the common good, and there is an urgent need for actions that could benefit our whole community and would not be contentious.
+Such actions would begin to heal some of the harm done in the past two and a half years when so much trust has been eroded in our democracy.
 Sinn Féin continues publicly to support the deeply anti-democratic campaign of murder by the Provisional IRA.
 It is deeply resented, not just by Unionism.
-In private conversations we are receiving no assurances of any kind.
+In private conversations, we are receiving no assurances of any kind.
 The noble Lord, Lord Morrow, said that nothing is coming.

 What happened yesterday in the other place was reminiscent of colonial days.
 The people of Northern Ireland are being denied the right the law accords them to make their own decisions in devolved matters.
 Through the amendments introduced yesterday, the other place has driven a coach and horses through the Good Friday agreement, which I would remind noble Lords is an international treaty binding on the United Kingdom.
 In addition, by doing this, the other place has given effect to the demands of Sinn Féin and taken a decision against the DUP.
 Others are saying that the DUP is very happy about this because it will not have to deal with those two issues.
 I have not heard noble Lords here or colleagues elsewhere express that view.